ianstormtaylor/slate/docs/api/nodes/editor.md

 #### `Editor.withBatch(editor: Editor, fn: () => void) => void`

 Call a synchronous function as one logical batch.
-Operations still go through `editor.apply` one at a time, but batch state stays live until the callback completes, and normalization plus the final `onChange` flush run once at the end.
+During a batch, operations still go through `editor.apply` one at a time, but Slate mutates a draft `editor.children` structure and turns it back into immutable `editor.children` when the callback completes, or when code reads `editor.children` during the batch.
+Normalization and the final `onChange` flush run once at the end.
+When applying large numbers of similar synchronous operations, this can be more performant than applying them outside a batch.

 #### `Editor.withoutNormalizing(editor: Editor, fn: () => void) => void`